 - Main roads and freeways will be critical for some businesses with deliveries and despatch.

-- Power availability and type will be a special requirement for some businesses
+- Power availability, its capability, and type will be a special requirement for some businesses

 - Population data over the last 5 years will be of interest to some business owners.